Spending any time with Central Falls Mayor Maria Rivera, one thing becomes clear right away. This is a mayor who means business.

 As we boarded the RIPTA bus, she warmly greeted a few residents, seamlessly shifting from mayor to neighbor.
 Central Falls, Rhode Island’s smallest city, is densely packed with hardworking families, and Mayor Rivera’s approachability reflects her deep connection and commitment to the community.

-During our return bus ride, Rivera pointed out additional sites where new affordable housing initiatives are taking shape.
+During our return bus ride, the Mayor pointed out additional sites where new affordable housing initiatives are taking shape.
 Her plans aim to preserve Central Falls’ tight-knit identity while embracing innovation.
 “Transit and housing go hand in hand,” she remarked, noting how improved access to public transportation connects residents to jobs and education while alleviating the financial strain of car ownership.

 By the time we stepped off the bus, it was clear that Mayor Rivera’s transit oriented housing strategy isn’t just policy—it’s personal.
 Her leadership stems from her lived experience and her determination to make Central Falls a community where every resident can thrive.